Deseraee/Deseraee/README.md

 ### About Me

 I'm a Computer Science student at **UC Santa Barbara** (Class of 2028), focused on full-stack development, AI integration, and product engineering for real-world impact.
-Currently a Full Stack Intern with Sponsors for Educational Opportunity (SEO) Tech Developer program, shipping features on cross-functional agile teams.
+Previously was a Full Stack Intern with Sponsors for Educational Opportunity (SEO) Tech Developer program, shipping features on cross-functional agile teams.

 ###  Socials:
 [LinkedIn](https://linkedin.com/in/Deseraee) · [Email](mailto:deseraemendoza857@gmail.com) · [GitHub](https://github.com/Deseraee)